StAResComp/2017-12-04-standrews/lessons/R/day_1/NOTES.md

 **SLIDE: But I already know `Excel`**

 * I'm **NOT HERE TO CRITICISE `EXCEL`**. `Excel` is brilliant at what it's meant to do.
 It's **POWERFUL** and **INTUITIVE**.
-* But **`R` HAS ADVANTAGES FOR REPRODUCIBLE ANALYSIS**
+* But **`R` HAS MANY ADVANTAGES FOR REPRODUCIBLE AND COMPLEX ANALYSIS**

-* Perhaps the key thing is that it **SEPARATES DATA FROM ANALYSIS**.
+* A key thing for reproducibility is that it **SEPARATES DATA FROM ANALYSIS**.
-    * In `R`, when you do things to the original data, unless you overwrite the file, that original data remains unmodified.
+    * In `R`, when you do anything to the original data, that original data remains unmodified (unless you overwrite the file).
+    * **POINT OF GOOD PRACTICE: RAW DATA SHOULD BE READ-ONLY**
-    * In `Excel`, it's easy to overwrite data with copy-and-paste (and many bad things have happened as a result)
+    * In `Excel` however it's easy to overwrite data with copy-and-paste (and many bad things have happened as a result) - see Mike Croucher's talk for examples.

-* Because **YOUR ANALYSIS IN `R` IS A PROGRAM**, every step is written down explicitly, and understandable.
+* Because **YOUR ANALYSIS IN `R` IS A PROGRAM**, every step is written down explicitly, and is transparent and understandable by someone else.
     * In `Excel`, there is no clear record of where you moved your mouse, or what you copied and pasted, and it's not immediately obvious how your formulas work.

 * `R` code is **EASY TO SHARE AND ADAPT**, and to apply again to a different or a modified input dataset.
+It's easy to publish the analyses via online resources, such as GitHub.
 * `R` code can also be **RUN ON EXTREMELY LARGE DATASETS**, quickly.
 That's much harder in `Excel`.

 ----